Sindbag/redirector/README.md

 `./run_tests.sh`

+Actually, tested with Python3.8 only, as I used several 3.8 features just to try.

 Starts `bottle` server in the background, runs tests against it, then kills server.

 It was possible to monkeypatch requests.get used inside redirector by specific `pytest` functionality